rysaya/slime/docs/en/models/qwen3-4B.md

 In this case, 2 GPUs will be allocated for training, and 6 GPUs will be allocated for inference.

+When implementing decoupled training and inference, to prevent GPUs allocated for training and inference from constantly waiting for each other (causing resources to sit idle), slime automatically enables asynchronous training.
+This allows slime to initiate data generation for the next rollout while simultaneously conducting training for the current rollout.

 ⚠️  If the concurrency on each sglang server is too high, it may exceed sglang's default CUDA graph concurrency limit (the default maximum is 160), which will affect inference speed.
 You can adjust this in the following two ways:

 1. Use `--sglang-server-concurrency` to limit the maximum number of concurrent requests sent to a single sglang server.
 For example: